netblue30/firejail/README.md

 I had to cut the release branch again as of this commit - big fixes from @smitsohu and @glitsj16.
 Also problems with the configure script as reported by @matu3ba.
-I am reusing the same name for the release branch, release-0.9.62, so if you have an old release-0.9.62 branch arround, get rid of it and load the new one.
+I am reusing the same name for the release branch, release-0.9.62, so if you have an old release-0.9.62 branch around, get rid of it and load the new one.